Is selling to corporates right for you and your business?

 Fill out Nicky’s Corporate Success Pathway Scorecard by clicking here* and find out where you’re strong and where your gaps are.
 She’s designed it especially for coaches, consultants and trainers who want to be able to consistently land corporate clients.

 Hi!
 I’m Janine Coombes.
 I’m a consultant helping coach-shaped-people to position their offers for easier sales.
 I also love creating helpful content that helps business owners make better purchase decisions.
-To do that I often feature carefully selected partners who I think you might like to know about and possibly work with.
+To do that I regularly feature carefully selected partners who I think you might like to know about and possibly work with.
 I only highlight good people.
-And sometimes I’ll get a monetary thank you if you end up buying form them.
+And sometimes I’ll get a monetary thank you if you end up buying from them in the future.
 Any affiliate links like that are marked with an asterisk.*